Beer Bars in New York City

 at Minetta Lane

 aka 124 Old Rabbit Club aka 124 Rabbit Club aka Old Rabbit Club...
 Tiny basement under #124.
-European bottled beers, no taps.
-Not an enormous selection, but on MacDougal it's hard to complain!
-Bar food.
+Bottles and cans, no taps.

 Radegast Hall & Biergarten — 113 N. 3rd Street (Brooklyn)

 Beer (and food) with a German emphasis, but with a good sprinkling of Belgians and others.